DGBQ/HubitatProjects-Public/README.md

 - **License:** All projects in this repository are shared under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), which allows you to freely use, modify, and distribute the code while providing proper attribution.
 - **Versioning:** Each driver or app maintains its own `CHANGELOG.md` for version history.
 Please refer to the project-specific changelog for detailed release notes and updates.

-> 💡 Tip: Respecting attribution helps keep open-source projects like this thriving, and it’s always fun to see how others experiment and build upon these drivers.

 ---

-## 📘 References / External Links
+## 🔗 References / External Links

 - [Hubitat Community Forum](https://community.hubitat.com/) — support, discussions, and tips from the community.
 - [HD+ Android Dashboard](https://community.hubitat.com/t/release-hd-android-dashboard/41674) — dashboard used with some projects.
 - [Tile Builder](https://community.hubitat.com/t/release-tile-builder-build-beautiful-dashboards/118822) — build custom tiles for your dashboards.
 - [WebCoRE for Hubitat](https://community.hubitat.com/t/webcore-2-0-released/210) — the rules engine I personally use for automation.
 - [Rule Machine for Hubitat](https://docs.hubitat.com/index.php?title=Rule_Machine) — powerful automation engine.
   > ⚠️ Disclaimer: I haven’t personally used Rule Machine much.
-Please reach out to the Hubitat Community for guidance if needed.
+Please reach out to
+  > the Hubitat Community for guidance if needed.
 - Google APIs:
   - [Google Pollen API](#) — used for pollen forecasts.
   - [Google Air Quality API](#) — future expansion.